laboratropics/laboratropics.github.io/_pages/archive.md

 ---
-layout: default
+layout: page
 permalink: /archive/
-title: Laboratropics | Media Archive
+title: Media Archive
 ---

 # Archive of media produced by our research